 - Cooper residents engage in comprehensive training in bedside ultrasound.
 Working alongside several ultrasound fellowship-trained faculty, residents gain extensive hands-on experience using state-of-the art machines.
 Ultrasound training begins immediately for all incoming residents.
 This practical experience coupled with a formal didactic curriculum provides each resident with an outstanding foundation in EM ultrasound.
 We also have an ultrasound fellowship.
 Ultrasound is used in a wide variety of clinical and procedural applications, and the graduating residents are proficient in the performance of emergency bedside ultrasound and ultrasound-guided procedures.

 - Cooper residents also gain outstanding critical care exposure while rotating on the trauma and medical intensive care services.
 Cooper’s critical care and EM faculty include several nationally recognized leaders in critical care medicine.
 Cooper’s institutional focus on critical care led to the creation of a multidisciplinary team of emergency medicine, medical, and surgical critical care staff who oversee the care of critically ill and injured patients.
 The faculty include several EM/critical care faculty who oversee the implementation of collaborative patient care and research protocols in the ED.
 Residents gain extensive clinical exposure to the treatment of patients in shock and post cardiac arrest syndromes, including the initial evaluation and stabilization of post cardiac arrest patients transferred to Cooper for targeted temperature management.

 - An exciting addition to both Camden’s community and our residency program is Cooper’s focus on Addiction Medicine, a cutting-edge and growing area of EM.
 Our department currently has two board-certified addiction medicine specialists who not only provide medication-assisted treatment, but who have developed an award-winning comprehensive substance use disorder curriculum for our residency program.
-We also have a new Addiction Medicine fellowship that began in 2020.
+We also have a new Addiction Medicine fellowship that began in 2020 and continues to expand.
 Residents can elect to work with these physicians in the Addiction Medicine clinic.

 - Cooper has faculty specializing in simulation, administration, process improvement, palliative care, patient safety, undergraduate education, critical care, toxicology, EMS, disaster medicine, pediatrics, addiction medicine, and ultrasound to provide residents with the most comprehensive EM training experience possible.

 Cooper's Innovative Educational Website - EMDaily